 Anyway, enough of my fantasizing about strange animals that don’t exist.
 On with my list of the 5 weird ways chameleons actually do make noise.

 That’s right, chameleons make a hissing noise when they’re angry, scared, anxious, when you get too close, when you wear brightly colored clothes, when they see another chameleon and, well, for any reason really.

 Hissing is a very reptilian thing to do and as chameleons are themselves reptiles it’s little wonder that they hiss.

 Chameleons are like a lot of other living creatures in the sense that they have different personalities.
-Some are more cranky and hiss often and some do it every now and then.
-Some hiss really viciously whilst others let out something that resembles a sigh.
+Some are more cranky and often hiss and some do it only occasionally.
+Some hiss really viciously, whilst others let out something that resembles a sigh.

 Read more about why chameleons hiss here.

-No, you haven’t accidentally stumbled on to a different timeline where you’re reading about owl noises.
+No, you haven’t accidentally stumbled on to a different article where you’re reading about owl noises.
 Chameleons really do make a hooting sound.
 Well, some species anyway but quite a surprising number.